awsdocs/amazon-emr-management-guide/doc_source/emr-sg-specify.md

 |  `AdditionalMasterSecurityGroups`  |  Use this parameter to specify up to four additional security groups for the master instance\.  |
 |  `AdditionalSlaveSecurityGroups`  |  Use this parameter to specify up to four additional security groups for core and task instances\.  |

-**Example — Specify Custom Amazon EMR\-Managed Security Groups and Additional Security Groups**
+**Example — specify custom Amazon EMR\-managed security groups and additional security groups**
 The following example specifies custom Amazon EMR managed security groups for a cluster in a private subnet, multiple additional security groups for the master instance, and a single additional security group for core and task instances\.
 Linux line continuation characters \(\\\) are included for readability\.
 They can be removed or used in Linux commands\.
 For Windows, remove them or replace with a caret \(^\)\.